 "Sarah Jane Morris has topped the international charts, played Brecht, won the San Remo Song Festival, sold out five seasons at Ronnie Scott’s, sung contemporary opera, been followed by fanatical Italian schoolgirls (she’s huge in Italy), been murdered twice on television, and had songs written for her by Paul Weller -– creative achievements that go on and on."
 Ian Shaw, for Singer Magazine, August 2001

 Sarah Jane Morris headlines at Ebola benefit gig

-On January 31st 2015, Hastings and St Leonards partied the night away to live performances and music as The Clean Water, Safe Children benefit gig aims to raise funds for the Ebola Disaster Emergency Committee, Malaria No More and Water Aid.
-Sarah Jane, who lived in nearby Hastings for many years, will be joined by a host of local artists.
+On January 31st 2015, Hastings and St Leonards partied the night away to live performances and music as The Clean Water, Safe Children benefit gig raised funds for the Ebola Disaster Emergency Committee, Malaria No More and Water Aid.
+Sarah Jane, who lived in nearby Hastings for many years, was joined by a host of local artists.